 There are also federal laws against check fraud.
 The federal government’s broad definition of bank fraud embodies this.
-Penalties at the federal level can be very steep, and include up to 30 years in prison and/or a fine up to $1 million.
+Penalties at the federal level can be very steep and include up to 30 years in prison and/or a fine of up to $1 million.

 There are other crimes that dovetail with check fraud.
 Passing a bad check is a criminal offense, even without intent to defraud.
 Identity theft charges may also be relevant when a defendant uses another person’s information to pass off a bad check.

 There are a few possible defenses to check fraud.
 To convict you, the prosecutor must prove beyond a reasonable doubt that you intended to commit fraud.
 Thus the most effective defense is that you simply did not know the check was bad.
 Some other defenses may be:

 - If you stop payment on a bad check before an insufficient funds notice returns,

 - If the issuer of the check was intoxicated or otherwise mentally incompetent

 - Coercion or duress.
 If someone forces you to commit fraud under threat of economic loss or physical injury